-During the pandemic in the first half of 2021, large law firms were able to adapt and take on more clients (and make more profits) than smaller firms.
+During the pandemic in the first half of 2021, large law firms were able to adapt and take on more clients (and make more profits) than midsize or smaller law firms.
 Overall, the legal field bloomed with more opportunities.
 With more work and billable hour quotas to hit, lawyers report being swamped with work as their colleagues leave or move to other firms.

 5.Strict Academic and Experiential Requirements

 BigLaw firms often recruit from schools like Columbia, Penn State, Cornell, and Northwestern.
 If you are a law student at a lower-tier law school, it may not be easy to gain employment at a large law firm.

 Hiring practices that focus solely on top-tier schools exclude exceptional, diverse talent that may not have had similar privileges or advantages in education.